sydneybarlow/oregontrail_frontend/README.md

 $ rails s

-When you have the back-end going in your terminal on port 3000, THEN you can clone this repo.
+When you have the back-end going in your terminal on port 3000, THEN will open up another tab in your terminal to create another task for the front-end code.

-After you clone from THIS repo, you then have to put the following into your terminal:
+After you clone THIS repo, you then have to put the following into the second terminal tab:

 $ npm install